Scale Space’s Acceptable Use Policy (the “AUP”)

 8. Unauthorised access, alteration, destruction, or any attempt thereof, of any information of any end-user by any means or device.

-9. Knowingly engage in any activities designed to harass, or that will cause a denial-of-service (e.g., synchronised number sequence attacks) to any other end user whether on the Scale Space network or on another provider’s network.
+9. Knowingly engaging in any activities designed to harass or that will cause a denial-of-service (e.g., synchronised number sequence attacks) to any other end user, whether on the Scale Space network or on another provider’s network.

 10. Using Scale Space services to interfere with the use of our network by other end users.